Canine Glaucoma Blog Banner

 Glaucoma is also intensely painful, so emergency care is not only about sight.
 It is also about relieving suffering.

-With glaucoma, urgency is about comfort and vision at the same time.
+With glaucoma, urgency is about comfort and vision at the same season.

 How Vets Diagnose Canine Glaucoma